 Revision History:

-Rev1:
+Rev1: Revised according to suggestions in the conf call for CIDs 5192, 5450, 5465

 Interpretation of a Motion to Adopt: A motion to approve this submission means that the editing instructions and any changed or added material are actioned in the TGah Draft.
 This introduction is not part of the adopted material.